Uhlin E., Marin Navarro A., Rönnholm H., Day K., Kele M., Falk A.

 Stem Cell Res., 2017

-Human induced pluripotent stem (hiPS) cell lines CTRL-9-II and CTRL-10-I were derived from healthy monozygotic twin donors using non-integrating RNA based Sendai virus reprogramming and cultured in a xeno-free chemically defined condition on the laminin-521 cell culture substrate.
+Human-induced pluripotent stem (hiPS) cell lines CTRL-9-II and CTRL-10-I were derived from healthy monozygotic twin donors using non-integrating RNA based Sendai virus reprogramming and cultured in a xeno-free chemically defined condition on the laminin-521 cell culture substrate.
 The established hiPS cell lines, CTRL-9-II and CTRL-10-I, are karyotypically normal, free from reprogramming vectors, display endogenously expression of pluripotency factors at levels similar to embryonic stem cells.
-The generated iPS cell lines demonstrate pluripotency by passing bioinformatics assay PluriTest and by embryonic body assay.
+The generated iPS cell lines demonstrate pluripotency by bioinformatics assay PluriTest and by embryonic body assay.

 Leino M., Astrand C., Hughes-Brittain N., Robb B., McKean R., Chotteau V.